 Math problems come in all shapes and sizes on the SAT, but only a few of them test geometry.
 If you've never taken a geometry class or feel it's not your strong suit, it may still be possible for you to get a high SAT math score.

-This article will let you know how much geometry is actually on the SAT and how well you can score with little or no previous knowledge of the subject.
+This article will let you know how much geometry appears on the SAT and how well you can score with little or no previous knowledge of the subject.
 First, just how many of the math questions are going to ask you about shapes and angles?

 How Much Geometry Is On the SAT?

 Geometry questions make up less than 10% of the SAT math section.
 This is a huge reduction from the previous version of the test, when geometry questions made up 25% to 35%!
 The current version of the SAT puts much more emphasis on algebra and word problems.